List of screw drives: Tri-wing

 The tri-wing, also known as triangular slotted, is a screw with three slotted "wings" and a small triangular hole in the center.
 Unlike the "tri-point" fastener, the slots are offset, and do not intersect the center of the fastener.
 A version with left-hand threads is called an Opsit screw, where unscrewing can be done by turning the screwdriver clockwise, which is the opposite of tri-wing and regular screws.

 The design was adopted by some parts of the aerospace industry, led by Lockheed in the early 1970s on the L-1011, but met with mixed results due to complaints of insert damage during installation.
 McDonnell Douglas also used this as a primary fastener on its commercial aircraft.
-British Aerospace and Airbus are also users of this fastener.
+British Aerospace Bombardier and Airbus are also users of this fastener.

 Other types

-A U-drive screw has a domed head with no means of turning it.
+A U-drive screw, also known as a hammer drive screw, has a domed head with no means of turning it.
 The shank has a helical thread with an angle acute enough to be driven by a hammer or pressure from an arbor press.
 These screws are most frequently driven into plastics with a pre-drilled pilot hole.